Kidney Care UK hosted a National Peer Support Symposium on 17 November 2022.

 Attendees heard from experts in peer support, discovered how to kick-start or revitalise their peer support programme and became part of an expert community interest group to improve peer support access and quality.

-Top 10 tips for peer support
+National Peer Support Symposium: top 10 tips for peer support

 - Involve patients wherever and whenever possible.
 A peer support service should be co-produced, with patients’ needs and requirements being the key considerations.
 Get patients involved as early as possible in the planning and delivery to give them a sense of ownership and empowerment.